trinaetmanskie/Module2/Notes/ProcessNotes.md

 I continued to work in Music Algorithms to try and change instruments and look for a better sounding instrument.

 Tempo 86
-Voice 1 synth drum
+-Voice 1 synth drum

-Voice 2 synth drum
+-Voice 2 synth drum

-Voice 3 marimba
+-Voice 3 marimba

-Voice 1 classical guitar
+-Voice 1 classical guitar

-Voice 2 piccolo
+-Voice 2 piccolo

-Voice 3 bass
+-Voice 3 bass

-Voice 1 harp
+-Voice 1 harp

-Voice 2 piccolo
+-Voice 2 piccolo

-Voice 3 bass
+-Voice 3 bass

 *this one was my favourite

 *When you upload to garage band on a Mac it has standard instruments and does not let you change them*